 The Yale Russian Chorus was founded in 1953 by Denis Mickiewicz, a student at the Yale Music School, and George Litton, president of the Yale Russian Club, at the height of the Cold War.
 With its unique repertoire of religious and secular music from Russia and neighboring lands, the Chorus quickly established a prominent place in the pantheon of Yale singing groups.
 It thrives to this day, transcending dramatic changes in the political climate.

 Throughout its 60 year history, the Chorus has fostered international understanding.
 It pioneered the first person-to-person cultural exchanges, singing informal concerts on Moscow street corners in 1958.
 The Chorus has won prizes at international choral competitions, serenaded government leaders at international functions and recorded extensively.
 Chorus alumni feel a strong bond of loyalty and comradeship.
-Through their own organization, the YRC Alumni Association, Chorus alumni present concerts throughout United States and in November 2013 plan to sing their 60th Anniversary concert at Yale's Woolsey Hall.
+Through their own organization, the YRC Alumni Association, Chorus alumni present concerts throughout United States and in November 2013 sang their 60th Anniversary concert at Yale's Woolsey Hall.

 “For 50 years you have linked Russia and the United States, during which time you made 16 tours to the USSR.
 Thank you for this remarkable achievement, for your work in propagating the wonderful choral music of Russia and for your idea of achieving understanding between our peoples through music.”